LEON ROSSELSON SONG CATALOGUE

 Every one of Leon's surviving songs (to our knowledge) is detailed on this site, yet it is certain that Leon has written many more songs than are documented here.
 An exact tally is unknowable; in the notes to the 1990 CD, Rosselsongs for example, Leon mentioned "the 300 or so" songs he'd written to date; we have knowledge of only around half that number until 1990.
 Conversely, in an interview 26 years later Leon referred to a personal list of 317 to date, which adds much too few to his 1990 tally but still comfortably exceeds the number we know of.

 What can we say of the songs which remain undocumented?
 Very little.
 In the booklet accompanying The World Turned Upside Down (2011) Leon mentioned in passing, the first song he ever wrote: "Grace Kelly Calypso".
 Does anything survive of it?
 Elsewhere he mentions a song written for the Father Xmas Union (circa 1970) which, he says, "I have no memory of now".
 Similarly, in the afore-mentioned 2016 interview Leon remarked, "There are early songs of which I have no memory.
 'When a Million Stars...'
 What was that?
 'Graduation Day'?
 No idea."

 Whether any of his missing songs will ever surface is a matter we can only hope for, as we regret that many seem to be lost forever.

 In detailing Leon's songs, I use his albums and songbooks as the sequence of works which delineate his output - which is true, so far as the non-gig-going audience is concerned.
 Structuring the site has proved tricky.
-Leon himself has divided his songs into decades on the career-spanning retrospective, The World Turned Upside Down, and although it might seem like a lazy solution for us to follow suit, it does seem to be the best way to organise his output.
+Leon himself has divided his songs into decades on the career-spanning retrospective, The World Turned Upside Down, and although it might appear a lazy solution for us to follow suit, it does seem to be the best way to organise his output.
 As chance would dictate, the turn of each new decade has seemed to mark a change of some sort in his recording career, making for convenient breaks.